Sullynobugz/jobmate/PRD_Recruitment_Automation_Platform.md

 - As a candidate, I can schedule and participate in voice interviews with an AI agent 24/7.
   - Acceptance: Real-time audio processing, natural conversation flow, <2 second response latency.

+### Company & Position Context Ingestion
+- As a recruiter, I can upload a company philosophy document (PDF) and a position-requirements document (PDF or TXT).
+  - Acceptance: Supports PDF/TXT/DOCX up to 10 MB each, ≥90 % text extraction accuracy.
+- As a candidate, I receive an introductory briefing at the start of the interview that references the company (e.g., “Everlast”) and the specific role (e.g., “AI Developer”) before substantive questions begin.

 ### AI Interview Question Generation
 - As a recruiter, I want the platform to automatically generate relevant interview questions based on job requirements.
   - Acceptance: Questions are role-specific, cover technical and behavioral aspects, customizable by recruiter.